Introduction

 By midsummer, it is easy to lose track of what can still go in.

-This is where a planting calendar or monthly guide earns its keep.
+This is where a planting calendar or monthly guide helps.
 Instead of guessing, check what suits the month you are actually in, then choose crops that match the conditions in front of you.

 - What space has opened up?